mattvernon/relayer-kit/README.md

 ## Do I need to conform to any specific branding when launching a Dharma relayer?

-No, we intentionally created this starter kit without branding so that you, the entrepreneur, can conceive of and implement your own brand.
+In designing the Relayer Kit, we intentionally left out any opinionated branding so that you, the entrepreneur, can conceive of and implement your own brand.

 We imagine there being many relayers &mdash; each differentiated by the market they serve and the brand they build.

-# What's included?

-The Relayer Starter Kit is packed with features that allow you to focus on your business.

--   Extensible React app
--   Unstyled components that can be easily branded
--   Local blockchain with the Dharma smart contracts pre-loaded
--   Kovan and mainnet ready
--   Deployable to Heroku out of the box

-Ideas?
-Feedback?
-We want to hear from you!
-Email us at <mailto:support@dharma.io>.

 # Getting Started

 We made getting started fast, simple and fun.
-No fiddling with blockchains required.

 ## Clone